vanadey/personal/README.md

 ## unzip_win.py
 Unpack a (non-standard-compliant) ZIP archive created on MS Windows and containing Windows path separators (\).
 (ZIP file format specification mandates using slashes / regardless of OS, but some Windows archivers disobey this.)

+## grepdoc
+Search ODT and DOC files in the current directory for the specified term (`grep -ql {}`)

+## bpmcalc.sh
+Analyse MP3 files in the specified directories and compute their tempo (BPM).
+Useful for composing playlists for training running with specific cadence.

 More to come...